A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Angle relations for rotation axioms

 \section{Angle relations for rotation axioms}

-This appendix fixes the \emph{meta-level parameter functions} used in the rotation axioms (EH), (3Rx) and (3CRx).
-Each of these axioms is a schematic equation in which the \emph{left-hand side} contains freely chosen real parameters, while the \emph{right-hand side} parameters are \emph{deterministic functions} of the left-hand side.
-The purpose of recording these functions is purely bookkeeping: it makes each axiom schema fully explicit, and (when needed) supports a uniqueness convention for rewriting.
+The angle-bearing schemata \eqref{eulerH}, \eqref{3Rx}, and the derived mixed rule \eqref{3CRx} need explicit right-hand-side parameter relations.
+This appendix fixes those \emph{meta-level parameter relations}: the left-hand side carries freely chosen real parameters, while the right-hand side is chosen from the stated admissible solutions.
+Away from the usual Euler degeneracies the solution is deterministic; at degenerate points we record a canonical choice, but the axiom schema may be instantiated with any admissible degenerate representative.

-In Delorme's one-qubit Euler parametrisations, the decomposition of a two-level unitary naturally comes with an overall scalar factor (\emph{global phase} in $U(2)$).
-In the present paper we apply such decompositions \emph{inside a fixed two-dimensional subspace} $\mathrm{span}\{\ket{i},\ket{j}\}$ of a $d$-level system.
-A phase factor that is ``global'' for the $2\times 2$ block is \emph{not} a scalar on the full $d$-dimensional space: rather, it is the operation that multiplies both $\ket{i}$ and $\ket{j}$ by the same phase while leaving the other basis levels unchanged.
-In our syntax this is realised by applying the same level-phase on both levels, i.e.\ by $\ctrl_i(\alpha)\circ \ctrl_j(\alpha)$.
-Crucially, on the $(i,j)$-subspace this acts as $e^{\mathrm{i}\alpha}I_2$, hence it \emph{commutes} with every gate supported on $(i,j)$ (in particular with $H^{(i,j)}$ and with all level phases).
-As a result, whenever the qubit formulas isolate a scalar phase, we are free to slide the corresponding two-level phase and absorb it into neighbouring level phases.
-This is the only reason our explicit angle formulas do not coincide syntactically with the qubit case; semantically they implement the same underlying $U(2)$ parametrisation on $\mathrm{span}\{\ket{i},\ket{j}\}$.
+In Delorme's one-qubit Euler parametrisations, the decomposition of a two-level unitary naturally comes with a block scalar factor (\emph{global phase} in \(U(2)\)).
+In the present paper we apply such decompositions \emph{inside a fixed two-dimensional subspace} \(\mathrm{span}\{\ket{i},\ket{j}\}\) of a \(d\)-level system.
+Viewed in the full \(d\)-dimensional space, a phase factor that is ``global'' for the \(2\times 2\) block multiplies both \(\ket{i}\) and \(\ket{j}\) by the same phase while leaving the other basis levels unchanged.
+In our syntax this is realised by applying the same level-phase on both levels, i.e.\ by \(\ctrl_i(\alpha)\circ \ctrl_j(\alpha)\).
+On the \((i,j)\)-subspace this acts as \(e^{\mathrm{i}\alpha}I_2\), hence it \emph{commutes} with every gate supported on \((i,j)\) (in particular with \(H^{(i,j)}\) and with all level phases).
+For this reason, whenever the qubit formulas isolate a scalar phase, we are free to slide the corresponding two-level phase and absorb it into neighbouring level phases.
+This accounts for the difference between our explicit angle formulas and the qubit ones; semantically they implement the same underlying \(U(2)\) parametrisation on \(\mathrm{span}\{\ket{i},\ket{j}\}\).

-Throughout, equalities between angles are understood modulo $2\pi$.
-We write $\arg(z)$ for the principal argument of a non-zero complex number $z\in\mathbb{C}$, taking values in $(-\pi,\pi]$.
-When we restrict an angle to a range (e.g.\ $\beta\in[0,2\pi)$), we always mean its canonical representative in that interval.
-We also use the standard two-argument arctangent $\operatorname{atan2}(y,x)$ with values in $(-\pi,\pi]$.
+Throughout, equalities between angles are understood modulo \(2\pi\).
+We write \(\arg(z)\) for the principal argument of a non-zero complex number \(z\in\mathbb{C}\), taking values in \((-\pi,\pi]\).
+When we restrict an angle to a range (e.g.\ \(\beta\in[0,2\pi)\)), we always mean its canonical representative in that interval.
+We also use the standard two-argument arctangent \(\operatorname{atan2}(y,x)\) with values in \((-\pi,\pi]\).